anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: You do not become good by trying to be good, but by finding the goodness that is already within you.
+Quote: Practice yourself, for heaven's sake in little things, and then proceed to greater.

-By: Eckhart Tolle
+By: Epictetus